raggsokk/Kraggs.Graphics.OpenGL/Progress.md

 	has appeared.
 To use this calls you need to cast your PixelInternalFormat into one of those.
 	We need to clarify the usage of PixelInternalFormat.

+	Update 1:
+	Just added compressed BPTC format.
+All the PixelInternalFormat enums are a MESS!

 ### Kraggs.Graphics.OpenGL.ARB
 	It seems my understanding of arb functions was not correct.
 	From what I can see all ARB extensions have their functionnames without arb postfix, and therefore Kraggs.Graphics.OpenGL.Core will load them correctly anyway.

+	Update 1:
+	glMinSampleShadingARB was added and was found and working correctly.
+It might be that glCopyBufferSubDataARB is mispelled somehow.
+I've experienced that before....

 ### Kraggs.Graphics.OpenGL.ARB and Kraggs.Graphics.OpenGL.EXT
 	In most cases where your not running full core 4.4 context you will need both